thebashbashbash/labforward/README.md

 3. The end user should be able to switch between their data sets.
 4. All components should be tested for successfully rendering, using Jest/Enzyme.
+5. Use material UI for all UI component.
+Use Victory chart for rendering graph.
-5. A simple test that checks that it is possible to change the state (=change data set) using Jest/Enzyme.
+6. A simple test that checks that it is possible to change the state (=change data set) using Jest/Enzyme.
 Future improvement: this test should be improved by rewriting it so that the test actually changes the state in the state management class (in a mock manner with Jest/Enzyme) by using React Context (this requires turning DataSetController into a class component).
 Future improvement: use jest-axios-mock when adding real endpoints.

 # Project details